The main purpose of a pension plan is to provide you with an income when you reach a certain age and would like your

 Phased drawdown can work with both capped and flexi-access drawdown.

 Drawdown allows an individual to take tax-free cash of up to 25% (or higher amount if tax-free cash is protected) of the benefits and delay buying an annuity.
 If the plan has greater than 25% tax-free cash, all of the benefits under the scheme have to be taken at the same time, otherwise the higher tax-free cash will be lost.
 There is no requirement to take an income from the fund, however, income can be taken up to the maximum levels prescribed by the Government Actuary's Department under capped drawdown.
 There is no limit on the amount of income that can be taken under flexi-access drawdown.

 Phased drawdown is when a combination of tax-free cash and income is used each year to provide the required income.
 Only the amount needed to provide the income is moved into income drawdown, the balance remains uncrystallised.
-Assuming the individual doesn't require the maximum permitted tax-free cash at the start, this combination provides maximum flexibility.
+Assuming that the individual doesn't require the maximum permitted tax-free cash at the start, this combination provides maximum flexibility.

 Phased uncrystallised funds pension lump sum although this is not income drawdown it can achieve a similar result as phased income drawdown.
-The individual crystallises the amount required each year, which will be a mixture of tax-free cash and taxed income.
+The individual crystallises the amount required each year, which would be a mixture of tax-free cash and taxed income.
 Not all plans allow phased UFPLS.

-If benefits are taken by either phased drawdown or UFPLS any protected TFC will be lost.
+If benefits are taken by either phased drawdown or UFPLS any protected tax-free cash would be lost.

 There is no limit on the value of pension saving that can be built up by an individual.
-However, if they exceed the lifetime allowance when they are taken, the amount in excess of the lifetime allowance will be subject to a tax charge known as the lifetime allowance charge.
+However, if they exceed the lifetime allowance when they are taken, the amount in excess of the lifetime allowance will be subject to income tax at the individual's marginal rate.

 It is possible for individuals in pension schemes set up before 6 April 2006 to protect the benefits they already had on 5 April 2006.
 There are 2 types of protection - primary protection and enhanced protection.
 Individuals had until 5 April 2009 to apply for primary or enhanced protection.